Chameleon (2008 Japanese film)

-Chameleon is a 2008 Japanese crime action film directed by Junji Sakamoto, starring Tatsuya Fujiwara.
+Chameleon (カメレオン) is a 2008 Japanese crime action film directed by Junji Sakamoto and starring Tatsuya Fujiwara.
 It was released in Japan on 5 July 2008.
 It was screened in the Midnight Passion section at the 13th Busan International Film Festival.
 Fujiwara won the Best Actor award at the 18th Japan Film Professional Awards.

 Plot

 Goro is a con man based in Tokyo.
 He works with his friends Kosuke, Jun, and Tatsuo.
 In a parking lot, they see a kidnapping of a man, which Goro records with his mobile phone camera.
 When they watch television news in their hideout, they find out that the kidnapped man is a witness to a bribe scandal of a politician Atsugi.

 Goro meets a fortune-teller Keiko.
 Keiko tells him that she is a victim of marriage fraud and has no money.
 Goro takes her to his hideout and they start to live together.

 Kosuke, Jun, and Tatsuo are killed by Risk Cover Agency's agents.
 A police officer Kajiwara tells Goro that RCA is working for Atsugi to cover up his bribe scandal.

 Goro and Keiko go to a port town.
 Goro recommends Keiko to break up with him, but she refuses to do so.
 When they hug and kiss, they are shot by a sniper.
 Keiko is kidnapped by RCA.

 With a gun in his hand, Goro raids on RCA's headquarters and kills the agents one after another.
 However, the agency's leader Kijima is not there.
 Goro finds a body that is covered with sheets, laying on a bed.

 Goro sneaks into a national assembly and hands out a photograph that captures Kijima kidnapping a witness.
 Kijima grabs Goro's left arm.
 It is revealed that Goro's left arm is artificial.
 Goro tells Kijima that he will wait outside.

 Side by side, Goro and Keiko walk in a crowded city.